Astrophotography

 Processing: PixInsight

-Comment: Better than I expected with only 10 subs and a L-Pro filter to block out the Moonglow.
-This is a small group of galaxies about 35 million light-years away.
+Comment: This is a small group of galaxies about 35 million light-years away.

 Trio in Leo